OP-DSL/OPS/doc/tiling.md

 `h5diff -p 1e-10` uses **relative** tolerance.
 Fine-X can report **48 diffs in `WRUN` only** with absolute error ~10⁻¹⁷ on a field of magnitude ~10⁻⁸ (relative ~10⁻⁹).
 That is fused-loop rounding, not a split-chain bug.
 Failure looks like **millions of diffs on many fields** (e.g. `WRUN` count equal to the grid size).

+Current status on 256³, 10 steps, 32 ranks, `-O3`: all three tiled configurations agree with untiled.
+Large tiles and default have **no** cell above a 10⁻¹⁰ relative difference on any field; fine-X has 48 cells, all in `WRUN`, with absolute error 1.3×10⁻¹⁷ on a field of magnitude 4.9×10⁻⁸, and every other field at machine epsilon.

 `h5diff` counts differences but not their size, which is the difference between rounding and divergence.
 To get magnitudes, compare a field directly:

 ```python